typekey/microRNA-PARIS/README.md

 # miRNA PARIS2

-A workflow for microRNA data processing using Nextflow.
+A workflow for microRNA-PARIS data processing using Nextflow.